 Exercise can be a fantastic way to fill your time, joining a sports club, gym, sports team can give you the adrenaline rush and peer support that you need.

-Training or starting a new course can give you a new purpose, or spending time with peers who are also recovery, friends and family may give you the support you need.
+Training or starting a new course can give you a new purpose, or spending time with non drinkers or peers who are also recovery, friends and family may give you the support you need.

 Travelling, visiting the cinema and reading may give you the break from reality you need to restore your soul.